Dry needling: Development and regulation in the United States

 The solid filiform needle used in dry needling is regulated by the FDA as a Class II medical device described in the code titled "Sec.
 880.5580 Acupuncture needle is a device intended to pierce the skin in the practice of acupuncture".
 Per the Food and Drug Act of 1906 and the subsequent amendments to said act, the FDA definition applies to how the needles can be marketed and does not mean that acupuncture is the only medical procedure where these needles can be used.
 Dry needling using such a needle contrasts with the use of a hollow hypodermic needle to inject substances such as saline solution, botox or corticosteroids to the same point.

-The founder of Integrative Systemic Dry Needling (ISDN), Yun-Tao Ma, has been spearheading the "dry needling" movement in the United States.
+The founder of Integrative Systemic Dry Needling (ISDN), Yun-Tao Ma, has spearheaded the "dry needling" movement in the United States.
 Ma states, "Although ISDN originated in traditional Chinese methods, it has developed from the ancient empirical approach to become modern medical art rooted in evidence-based thinking and practice."
 Ma also states that, "Dry needling technique is a modern Western medical modality that is not related to traditional Chinese acupuncture in any way.
-Dry needling has its own theoretical concepts, terminology, needling technique and clinical application."
+Dry needling has its own theoretical concepts, terminology, needling technique, and clinical application."